Important Information

 The full details of the source are given in a numerical reference list at the end of the document:

-See Reference Formats or All Examples for details on how to construct references for specific resources such as books, journals and web pages.
+See Reference List Entries or All Examples for details on how to construct references for specific resources such as books, journals and web pages.